freeCodeCamp/guide/src/pages/hybrid-application-development/cordova-ios-application-development-setup-to-deployment/index.md

 ## Creating AppStore Distribution Provisioning Profile
 This process is same as Development Profile Creation, except here we dont select devices, as the app will be available publicly through AppStore.

-Now that we have all that we need we can continue generating the actual file using Xcode.
+Now that we have all that we need we can continue generating the actual ipa using Xcode.

 *Note: cordova build command converts our app code to xcode project, using Xcode we create an .ipa file which is the actual app to be installed.*

+---

 ## Continuing in Xcode
 Next, double tap the .xcodeproj file which should open it in Xcode.